 I couldn’t figure out how to have long hair and glasses at the same time.
 My glasses were horn-rimmed and they looked weird with long hair.
 I tried to go for bangs, but that didn’t work out at all because my hair was too curly.
 I was going for the Brian Jones-style 60s helmet hair, but I couldn’t get it right.
 So I just said, “Fuck it” and cut my hair.

 This record was a little spotty to us, which is ironic because it was the biggest selling album of ours.
 Mark was also pretty fucked up on drugs at that point and I think the rest of us took everything too casually.
-That said, it does have one of my favorite songs we’ve done, “Suck You Dry.”
+That said, it does have one of my favourite songs we’ve done, “Suck You Dry.”
 I wish we had made a better record at that point in our career though.

 At this point you had left college to make a career out of music.
 And then you signed with Reprise.
 Was that something you wanted to do or felt you needed to do?